Lateral Recruitment Process – ACT Fire and Rescue

 - Current First Aid Certificate (Apply First Aid or equivalent);

-- Current Australian MR Class Licence (or equivalent) with no restrictions and confirmation of completion of a Heavy Vehicle Knowledge Assessment; and
+- Current Australian MR Class Licence (or equivalent) with no restrictions.

-- An unrestricted current ACT Working with Vulnerable People (WWVP) card issued within the last three months.
+- An unrestricted current ACT Working with Vulnerable People (WWVP) card.

 - Information on WWVP registration is available from the Access Canberra website